 COVID-19: Essential Working Information

 The Institute has received a significant number of enquiries from our members seeking clarification around the recently implemented restrictions on working practices.
+The government has not stipulated that all businesses should close and have advised that people can go to work if they cannot do so from home.

 ‘If you cannot work from home then you can still travel to work, provided you are well and neither you nor any of your household are self-isolating.
 This is consistent with advice from the Chief Medical Officer.